rocket-pool/RPIPs/RPIPs/RPIP-71.md

 rETH is fully backed by staked ether but currently lacks a direct mechanism for stakers to signal a desire to exit.
 With the adoption of [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002), Rocket Pool can implement execution-layer-triggered exits that respond to explicit rETH withdrawal requests without requiring coordination with node operators.

-This RPIP specifies a Withdrawal Queue and validator selection that avoids introducing a new oDAO duty or a challenge mechanism.
+This RPIP specifies a Withdrawal Queue and validator selection mechanisms for minipools and megapool validators.
 ## Motivation

 rETH currently exposes stakers to liquidity risk: although their stake can in principle be withdrawn from the beacon chain, there is no direct protocol mechanism by which rETH holders can access this stake.
 Instead, they must rely on limited in-protocol liquidity or sell rETH on the open market.
 This creates a dependence on secondary market liquidity and can make rETH less attractive especially for larger investors and users with time-sensitive liquidity needs.